1. notice

 Proof by contradiction.
 Assume .
 Then the small/large endpoint of is larger/smaller than the small/large endpoint of

-• If the closed interval , then use the exact bound principle for the endpoints
+• If the closed interval , then according to , use the exact bound principle for the endpoints of closed interval,

-There exists that belongs to , which contradicts that is a maximal linear ordered chain
+There exists and , which contradicts that is a maximal linear ordered chain of

 • If the closed interval , the same contradiction applies